mucsi96/nightwatch-cucumber/README.md

 ## Running tests (Cucumber.js as runner)

-If you have installed `cucumber` with `-g` (global) option you can run the tests by executing
+If you have installed `cucumberjs` with `-g` (global) option you can run the tests by executing
 ```
 cucumber
 ```

 In other case you can run the tests by executing
 ```
-node_modules/.bin/cucumber
+node_modules/.bin/cucumberjs
 ```

 ![alt-tag](https://raw.githubusercontent.com/mucsi96/nightwatch-cucumber/master/img/cucumber-output.png)